 Once you have accessed the vehicle settings and located the traction control option, activating it is as simple as toggling a switch.
 By activating traction control, you are essentially allowing the vehicle’s computer to monitor and adjust the power distribution to the wheels in order to prevent wheel slip and loss of traction.
 This feature is especially useful in slippery or adverse driving conditions where maintaining control of the vehicle is crucial.

-• To activate traction control on modern vehicles:
+- To traction control on modern vehicles:

-• Locate the vehicle settings menu on the control panel or touchscreen display.
+- Locate the vehicle settings menu on the control panel or touchscreen display.

-• Confirm the activation by checking for any indicator lights on the dashboard.
+- Confirm the activation by checking for any indicator lights on the dashboard.

-By enabling traction control on modern vehicles, you are not only enhancing the safety of your driving experience but also ensuring optimal performance and stability on the road.
-So next time you hit the road, remember to access your vehicle settings and activate traction control for a smoother and more controlled drive.
+By enabling on modern vehicles, you are not only enhancing the safety of your driving experience but also ensuring optimal performance and stability on the road.
+So next time you hit the road, remember to access your vehicle settings and traction control for a smoother and more controlled drive.

 Enabling Traction Control on Older Vehicles